Ask us anything - answers

 - Call: the phone team can only help you with questions related to live orders.
 Call the team for help with any order you are currently working on – including unassignment, delays and emergency support.
 You can call the team on 020 3699 9977.

 - Email: Get in touch with us for help with issues that are not related to live orders – like problems and questions about your app or Supplier Agreement.

 - Fee questions: the quickest way to sort any queries about your fees is by submitting a fee query form here.

-There is also a lot of information available in the FAQs on your app and the Roo Community webpage – so have a look to see if we’ve already shared the information you need.
+There is also a lot of information available in the FAQs on your app and the rider website – so have a look to see if we’ve already shared the information you need.

 But long waits for a response are not OK.
 We watch response times closely to make sure you’re getting the information you need and when this starts to be delayed, we adjust the team and find solutions to speed it up.